ashukla2019/operating_sys/Linux/Kernel/understanding.md

 Useful tools:

-# PART A.16 — Senior Interview Rapid-Fire Questions
+# PART A.16 — Interview Rapid-Fire Questions

 1. Explain priority inversion and priority inheritance.
 2. Why can a hard IRQ handler not sleep?